-Study Reference Trial Identifier Study Name Location Estimated N Description 2017 Status NCT00143923 Novel Strategies for Reducing Heart Disease Risk Disparities US 2,000 Prospective cohort study of 2,000 residents of the state of Pennsylvania with approximately equal representation of whites and African Americans.
+Study Reference Trial Identifier Study Name Location Estimated N Description 2017 Status NCT00143923 Novel Strategies for Reducing Heart Disease Risk Disparities US 2,000 Prospective cohort study of 2,000 residents of the state of Pennsylvania with approximately equal representation of w hites and African Americans.
 All participants will undergo assessments of traditional and nontraditional risk factors to identify and determine the mechanisms of population disparities in cardiovascular risk.
-800 participants who are at intermediate or high risk of cardiovascular disease will be randomly assigned to either (1) usual care/"advice only"; or (2) a multidisciplinary behavioral modification program to determine the most effective approach to reduce or eliminate racial, socioeconomic and geographic disparities in cardiovascular risk.
-The primary outcome is CVD events at 20 years followup.
+800 participants w ho are at intermediate or high risk of cardiovascular disease will be randomly assigned to either (1) usual care/"advice only"; or (2) a multidisciplinary behavioral modification program to determine the most effective approach to reduce or eliminate racial, socioeconomic and geographic disparities in cardiovascular risk.
+The primary outcome is CVD events at 20 years follow up.
+Ongoing: Est Completion Date Dec 2024